Here are answer to your questions about felony and misdemeanor violations of probation:

 “Should I have a Probation Violation Attorney?”

 In a word…YES!
-If jail, probation, money or your future are important to you, it would be very unwise to represent yourself for a violation of probation.
+If jail, probation, money, or your future are important to you, it would be very unwise to represent yourself for a violation of probation or trust your fate to a court appointed lawyer that barely knows you or your background.
 Do you know the rules?
 Do you know what court rules are applicable?
 Do you know the rules of evidence?
 Do you know what alternatives are available?
 Do you know how to score the sentencing guidelines?
-Only a lawyer with many years of experience as a Michigan Criminal Defense Attorney is qualified to get you the best possible outcome in your case.
+Only a lawyer with many years of experience as a Michigan Criminal Defense Attorney is qualified to get you the best possible outcome in your case and help you avoid jail when possible.
+If you needed a major medical problem, would you want to be treated by a general practice or discount doctor or would you insist on a specialist?
+Simply, you want the best lawyer you can get.

 No!
-If you are represented by a great criminal defense attorney, he can give you the best possible chance of avoiding jail or prision time.
-At Lewis & Dickstein, we have been hired on cases where judges have told our clients that if they violate probation that they face certain jail or prison time and we have been able to convince the judges not to impose incarceration.
+If you are represented by a great criminal defense attorney, he can give you the best possible chance of avoiding jail or prison time.
+At LEWIS & DICKSTEIN, P.L.L.C., we have been hired on cases where judges have told our clients that if they violate probation that they face certain jail or prison time.
+In many of these cases, we have been able to convince the judges not to impose any incarceration whatsoever.
+Even in cases of second, third, and forth violations, we frequently can find a way to avoid a prison or jail sentence.

-When the Probation Violation Attorneys with LEWIS & DICKSTEIN, P.L.L.C. represent clients on VOP’s we have a strategy that has been developed over the course of many years to avoid incarceration if possible and minimize other potential consequences.
-We also carefully examine every aspect of our client’s case, their lives, and their other personal circumstances to develop the most persuasive argument possible for a lenient sentence, a delayed sentence and, in many cases, a DISMISSAL of the violation of probation.
+When the probation violation attorneys with LEWIS & DICKSTEIN, P.L.L.C. represent clients we have a strategy that has been crafted and tailored over the course of decades.
+It is our ultimate goal to avoid incarceration at all costs and minimize other potential consequences.
+In some cases, we attempt to get the violation fully dismissed.
+Or team of attorneys will carefully examine every aspect of our client’s case, their lives, and their other personal circumstances to develop the most persuasive argument possible for a lenient sentence or a DISMISSAL of the violation of probation.

-If you are charged with a violation of probation or if there even is a potential violation of probation, please call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation at (248) 263-6800.
-Fill out a Request for Assistance Form and we will promptly contact you.
+If you are charged with a violation of probation or if there even is a potential violation of probation, please call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation at (248) 263-6800 or fill out a Request for Assistance Form and we will promptly contact you.